Women and Life Insurance

 Family Scenarios

-• For women acting as the primary caretaker or homemaker for their family, it’s almost impossible to put an accurate estimate on your life insurance needs.
+• For women acting as the primary caretaker or homemaker for their household, it’s almost impossible to put an accurate estimate on your needs.
 Even though you may not be bringing in actual income, your work in raising the children and caring for the household is invaluable.
 You likely need a substantial amount of life insurance as your husband would be forced to either quit his job to stay home or hire a nanny for the children if anything happened to you.

 Additional Resources